hemanth-narra/blog/README.md

 4. Visit `http://localhost:8080` in your web browser to view your blog.

+# Only for me
+Automated the docker deployment.

 # Credits
 Thanks to [Naman sood](https://twitter.com/tendstofortytwo) for making [Prose](https://github.com/tendstofortytwo/prose)